 9:00 a.m. – Ceremony Begins (expected to last 2 hours)

-Immediately following the ceremony: Come to the ITE lobby to have a free professional portrait taken of you by Defining Studios.
+Immediately following the ceremony: Come to the Student Union Ballroom to have a free professional portrait taken of you by Defining Studios.
 It can be solo or with your family/group.
 You will receive one high resolution image (all rights released) at no cost to you and the option to buy other images or prints if you wish to do so.
 The line moves very quickly and free beverage service and light refreshments are available to you and your guests while you wait.

-Class of 2017 Banner Carrier: Bryan J. Davis, Electrical Engineering,
+Class of 2019 Banner Carrier: Eric Lepowsky, Mechanical Engineering, Mathematics

-Class of 2017 Banner Carrier: Ashwini V. Joshi, Biomedical Engineering,
+Class of 2019 Banner Carrier: Alyson March, Biomedical Engineering

-*By tradition, the honor of carrying one of the two school banners goes to the highest cumulative GPA female student and highest cumulative GPA male student in the graduating class.
+*By tradition, the honor of carrying the school banners goes to the highest cumulative GPA students in the graduating class.

-Management & Engineering for Manufacturing – Dr. Diane Van Scoter
+Management & Engineering for Manufacturing - Diane Van Scoter

 *chosen by the votes of the graduating class